jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 ### Bandwidth – do you have enough?

 A typical jam might have 4 people, for which you would need 200 Kbit/s * 4 = 800 Kbit/s (0.8 Mbit/s) up and down.
 So if you have a 10 Mbit/s down and 1 Mbit/s up broadband connection, **you may start running out of bandwidth if a fifth player joins**, particularly if other musicians choose settings that increase their usage.
 You may want to [check that you have enough speed](https://fast.com) for that.
-[Read more about bandwidth use](Network-Requirements) at different quality settings.
+You can read more about network requirements at different quality settings later in this document.

 ### In general